 First 5 San Diego's investment in the professional development of early care and education staff enhances the effectiveness of QPI teachers and supports the success of preschoolers in San Diego County.
 QPI utilizes the Classroom Assessment Scoring System (CLASS) as one way to measure teacher effectiveness.
-The CLASS is a quality assessment tool administered by a reliable, independent observer who rates teacher-child interactions across three domains on a scale from 1 (lowest) to 7 (highest): emotional support (e.g., teacher sensitivity), classroom organization (e.g., behavior management) and instructional support (e.g., modeling language for students).
-This year, average QPI CLASS scores ranged from 3.5 to 6.3 across the three domains, indicating a high level of classroom quality and effective instruction (Figure 3.5).
+The CLASS is a quality assessment tool administered by a reliable, independent observer who rates teacherchild interactions across three domains on a scale from 1 (lowest) to 7 (highest): instructional support (e.g., modeling language for students), classroom organization (e.g., behavior management) and emotional support (e.g., teacher sensitivity).
+This year, average QPI CLASS scores ranged from 3.6 to 6.5 across the three domains, indicating a high level of classroom quality and effective instruction (Figure 3.5).